unicoe/pedestrain_detection/report.md

 tar -xf downloaded/set10.tar --directory unzip/
 ```

-The  `caltech/downloaded` diretory can be removed with command:
+The  `caltech/downloaded` directory can be removed with command:

 ```Shell
 rm -r downloaded